tzing/python-livy/Readme.md

 # Python-Livy

-> Still work in progress

-Library and command line tools to interact with [Apache livy](https://livy.incubator.apache.org/).
+Library to interact with [Apache livy](https://livy.incubator.apache.org/).

 This tool is designed for the entire livy submission task, including creating a new batch and watching for its log until job is ended.

+> Under developing: command line interface tool for it

 #### Features